vRP-framework/vRP/README.md

   SetEntityCoords(GetPlayerPed(-1), x, y, z, 1,0,0,0)
 end

+-- sometimes, you would want to return the tunnel call asynchronously -- ex: function clientdef.setModel(hash) local exit = TUNNEL_DELAYED() -- get the delayed return function

+  Citizen.CreateThread(function()
+    -- do the asynchronous model loading
+    Citizen.Wait(1000)

+    exit({true}) -- return a boolean to confirm loading (calling exit will not really exit the function, but just send back the array as the tunnel call return values, so call it wisely) end) end

 -- get the server-side access
 serveraccess = Tunnel.getInterface("myrsc","myrsc") -- the second argument is a unique id for this tunnel access, the current resource name is a good choice